cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

-   This will install all the required dependencies, check if docker is installed properly,copy the required scripts from host to docker,pull bamos/openface docker hub repositiory and create a docker container called `openface`.The prompt will change from
+   This will install all the required dependencies, check if docker is installed properly,copy the required scripts from host to docker, pull bamos/openface docker hub repositiory and create a docker container called `openface`.
+The prompt will change from `$docker>` to `container-ID>`.
-   $docker> to container-ID> .
 Once in the container's command-line change the directory to `/root/src/openface`.

-   NOTE : If you get an error saying `openface` container already exists or `openface` name has been given to another container, then you could kill and remove the existing openface container using commands in step:11 for fresh installation OR you could attach to
+   NOTE: If you get an error saying `openface` container already exists or `openface` name has been given to another container, then you could kill and remove the existing openface container using commands in step:11 for fresh installation OR you could attach to